System X (telephony): System X units

 System X covers three main types of telephone switching equipment.
-Many of these switches reside all over the United Kingdom.
 Concentrators are usually kept in local telephone exchanges but can be housed remotely in less populated areas.
 DLEs and DMSUs operate in major towns and cities and provide call routing functions.
 The BT network architecture designated exchanges as DLEs / DMSUs / DJSUs etc. but other operators configured their exchanges differently depending on their network architecture.

 With the focus of the design being on reliability, the general architectural principle of System X hardware is that all core functionality is duplicated across two 'sides' (side 0 and side 1).
 Either side of a functional resource can be the 'worker' with the other being an in-service 'standby'.
 Resources continually monitor themselves and should a fault be detected the associated resource will mark itself as 'faulty' and the other side will take the load instantaneously.
 This resilient configuration allows for hardware changes to fix faults or perform upgrades without interruption to service.
 Some critical hardware such as switchplanes and waveform generators are triplicated and work on an 'any 2 out of 3' basis.
-The CPUs in an R2PU processing cluster are quadruplicated to retain 75% performance capability with one out of service instead of 50% if they were simply duplicated.
-The SystemX processing system was the first multi-processor cluster in the world [requires confirmation].
-Line cards providing customer line ports or the 2Mbps E1 terminations on the switch have no 'second side' redundancy, but of course a customer can have multiple lines or an interconnect have multiple E1s to provide resilience.
+The CPUs in an R2PU processing cluster are quadruplicated to retain 75% performance capability with one out of service, instead of 50% if they were simply duplicated.
+Line cards providing customer line ports or the 2 Mbit/s E1 terminations on the switch have no 'second side' redundancy, although a customer can have multiple lines or an interconnect have multiple E1s to provide resilience.